JaimeHyland/family_shopping_list_v1/README.md

 <!-- TOC --><a name="the-user-story"></a>
 ## The user story

 The Hyland family is a four-headed monster that consumes a shocking lot of groceries (especially chocolate) every week.
 The main shopper in the family (the father of the household ... me) does his best but often finds it difficult to keep track of what's in stock and what's not.
 The other three family members (the mother of the household, let's call her Jannett, and the two children, Lillian and Séamus) often tell him what from their point of view is missing and what new purchases might be appreciated.
-They also occasionally(more than occasionally in Jannet's case) do a bit of shopping!
+They also occasionally (more than occasionally in Jannet's case) do a bit of shopping!

 Since I'm currently learning full-stack programming with Code Institute and am required by my course to complete a Full-Stack Web application for my fourth portfolio project, I thought this requirement would provide a good opportunity to develop a basic prototype (or minimally viable product - MVP) of a shopping list app designed specifically for our family needs, for further development at a later date.
 The objective of this project is therefore to create just such a MVP.
-I recognise that I haven't even managed to get to that stage of development of the project, but hope to do so in a second round.

-We decided that the MVP should include the following features:
+We initially decided that the MVP should include the following features:
 - All users, upon logging in, should see a list of the products entered into the system as needing buying, but have not yet been marked as bought (the shopping list).
 - All users should be able to mark individual items on the shopping list as bought or cancelled.
-- The adults (i.e. Annett and myself) should be able to govern which products should be included in shopping lists and which sources (shops, supermarkets, etc.) should be allowed.
+- The adults (i.e. Annett and myself) should be able to govern which products should be included in shopping lists and which sources (shops, supermarkets, etc.) should be included in the shopping management system.
-- The children should be able to suggest new products and sources to include in the system, subject to the approval of us two adults. (not yet implemented)
+- The children should eventually be able to suggest new products and sources to include in the system, subject to the approval of us two adults. (not yet implemented)
-- It should be possible to add a description to each suggested and/or approved product. (only implemented for admin users in the admin pages)
+- It should be possible to add a description to each suggested and/or approved product. (only implemented without any formatting)
-- The children should be able to add a description only to a suggested product and should be unable to edit an approved product. (not yet implemented)
+- The children should be able to add a description only to a suggested product and should be unable to edit an approved product.
-- It should be possible to add only approved products to the shopping list. (not yet implemented)
+- It should be possible to add only already recorded products to the shopping list.
-- Products should be divided into categories and default sources (e.g. shops and supermarkets) and the shopping list should be filterable using those categories and defaults. (not yet implemented)
+- Products should be divided into categories and default sources (e.g. shops) and the shopping list should eventually be filterable using those categories and defaults. (not yet implemented)
-- The children should not be able to cancel items from the shopping list but should be able to mark items as bought.
-The adults should be able to do both. (not yet implemented)
+- Both adults and children should be able to cancel items from the shopping list amd to mark items as bought.
 - There should be some mechanism to control which edits should take priority when more than one person at a time is editing the data.
 I have experimented (so far unsuccessfully) with Django.channels and WebSockets to implement a listening system that notifies users when another user has updated a field in any records they currently have loaded onto their UI. (not yet implemented)
 - There should be no mechanism for outsiders to register to use the app.
 The superuser should the only person(s) able to add or delete a user from the app.
+This situation might change in the future, if other families become interested in using the app, but for the moment the MVP works fine with users being added and managed by the superuser by hand.
 - Anyone not logged in or stumbling on the site accidentally (or maliciously!!) should see a page asking them to log in.
 If they can't log in, then the simply don't get to see the shopping list.

 <!-- TOC --><a name="system-design"></a>
 ## System design
-Some flow charts portraying a selection of important Hyland family shopping list workflows are yet to be provided.

-I prepared a series of outline flow charts in consultation with Jannett on the basis of our family needs and habits.
-Once we'd agreed the basic processes, I began thinking about how to actually program the various functionalities the family needs in the short term.
+Once we'd agreed the basic processes (see above), I began thinking about how to actually program the various functionalities the family needs in the short term.

 My reasons for choosing a django-based system on a Postgresql database at the back end, with some important appearances from Bootstrap on the front end, were basically twofold:
 - Django offers a seamless way of creating a simple full-stack website quickly and corresponding to the family's needs and habits.
 - The most obvious way of satisfying the requirements of my fourth portfolio project on my Code Institute Full-Stack Programming course was to use Django along with Bootstrap, among other technologies.
+- With the time available to me I have made very limited use of bootstrap, and have hardly even begun to explore the possibilities of crispy forms and summernote.

 ### Authentication
-I decided that, since the authentication needs of the app are fairly standard, I would use Django-Allauth to handle authentication, with a number of small adjustments.
+I decided that, since the authentication needs of the app are fairly standard (though they do not include a user-managed registration system &ndash; see below), I would use Django-Allauth to handle authentication, with a number of small adjustments.

 Chief among the adjustments I made to the standard Django-Allauth process is that I removed any registration process managed by prospective users themselves.
 Since the App is (for the moment at least) for the exclusive use of the Hyland family (and honorary members of the Hyland family), I decided that the App Boss (me) would handle any registration process manually using the Django Admin structure.